mwielgoszewski/python-paddingoracle/docs/index.rst

             self.history.append(response)

             if response.ok:
-                logging.debug('No padding exception raised on %r', cookie) return
+                logging.debug('No padding exception raised on %r', somecookie) return

             # An HTTP 500 error was returned, likely due to incorrect padding